DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 ```
 >##Slurm in DiRAC
 >In DiRAC we do not use your username when submitting a job to Slurm.
 We generally use a project code instead.
-This is because each project is given an allocation of time on one or more of our services, and to track that allocation we need to use the project code.
+This is because each project is given an allocation of time on one or more of our services and to track that allocation we need to use the project code.
 {: .Info}

 $ sbatch --account=yourProjectCode --partition=cosma7 --time=00:01:00 example-job.sh